A few different decisions made by a higher education institution may be appealed by a student.

 Decisions on the exclusion of a student for misconduct (e.g. cheating during an examination) taken by the Disciplinary Board are appealed to the County Administrative Court.

-The letter of appeal shall be made out to the instance responsible for examining it but delivered to the authority that made the decision.
+The letter of appeal shall be made out to the organisation responsible for examining it but delivered to the authority that made the decision.
 It must be delivered to the authority within three weeks from the date when the appellant was notified of the decision.
 KI checks whether there are grounds to reconsider the decision; if the decision stands, the appeal is submitted to the authority that will consider the appeal.

 How do you appeal a decision?